cda94581/3rd-life-add-on/README.md

 Download the Add-on [here](https://github.com/cda94581/3rd-life-add-on/releases)

+# ARCHIVED
+Two years ago, this was a fun project.
+Since then, a lot has happened and I have decided maintaining and updating this pack through the different Life Series seasons wasn't where my interests lied in.
+Those who still enjoy the series may be interested in other projects such as [this one](https://mcpedl.com/last-life/), although their status is completely up to the creators of each pack.

 ## About
 This add-on was a requested fan-based creation when the first installment of the 3rd Life series was launched.
 The premise is simple: You get 3 lives.
 If you lose them all, you are sent to a "spectator" mode.
 Recreations of Last Life and Double Life have been considered, however no formal plans have been made.